hikeventures/hikeventures.github.io/_posts/articles/how-to/2014-11-15-layering-clothing-for-packrafting.markdown

 Devold Expedition [shirt](http://amzn.to/1uwNTKV) and [Long johns](http://www.amazon.de/gp/product/B00BN5MSAQ) are made of 90% Merino wool and 10% Polyamid for longer durability and faster drying time.

 ### Fleece
 You can use any regular fleece for example [Odlo](http://amzn.to/1zqR4Ep) or have a look on our post about the [best fleeces for 2015](http://hikeventures.com/best-fleece-jackets/).
-Then there are also [overall-suits](http://www.packrafting-store.de/Clothing/Single-unit-Fleece::389.html) if a fleece jacket is not sufficient.

 ### Smartwool Socks
 Also made of Merino, the [Smartwool PhD Outdoor Ultralight Mini Sock](http://bit.ly/1hwvEPD) are light, dry considerably fast and keep me warm as well when wet.